What is Intemerate?

 Here’s the Issue

-While there are several alternative indicators proposing how we should account for consumption, production, distribution, and exchange of goods and services, what makes the intemerate accounting equation unique is that our equation does not simply adjust national accounts by adding new natural capital accounts or create new nature-based asset classes benefitting institutional investment regimes.
+While there are several alternative indicators proposing how we should account for consumption, production, distribution, and exchange of goods and services, what makes the intemerate accounting equation unique is that our program does not simply adjust national accounts by adding new natural capital accounts or create new nature-based asset classes benefitting large economies.

-Environmental indicators and climate-based insurance schemes that profit from fragility and scarcity will not address the issue of redistributing wealth or the widening gap in global wealth disparities.
-The addition of new environmental indicators would simply be imposing another top-down consent for an eco-privatization economy where the same power structures will provide security, technology, monitoring, auditing, and other services that perpetuate systems of exploitation and exclusion.
+Environmental indicators and climate-based insurance schemes that profit from fragility and scarcity will not address the issue of the widening gap in global wealth disparities.
+The addition of new environmental indicators would simply be imposing another top-down consent for an eco-privatization economy where the same economic and accounting structures will provide security, technology, monitoring, auditing, and other services that perpetuate systems of exploitation and exclusion.

 Sean Meadows.
 Chatanooga, Tennessee.